CSE583-24Fall/CSE583-redfin-final-project/users/userstory.md

 Comprehensive functions and high granularity information Data and dashboard, but would love to delve into details.

+Components:
+-  Dashboards:
-Components: Dashboards for users to visualize the history of real-estate data and also the predictions of future real-estate trends.
+	- What it does:  for users to visualize the history of real-estate data and also the predictions of future real-estate trends.
+	- Input: Read in DQL database for historical data
+	- Output: Visualization
+- The backend is SQL database:
+	- What it does: contain all the data extracted from online,
-The backend is SQL database which include the original data as well as predictions through machine learning, and export them to Tableau for visualizations.
+	- Input: the original data as well as predictions through machine learning,
+	- Output: export them to Tableau for visualizations.